aprilweilab/picovcf/README.md

 More details can be found in the supplement of our [preprint "Genotype Representation Graph" paper](https://www.biorxiv.org/content/10.1101/2024.04.23.590800v1).

+See also [pyigd](https://github.com/aprilweilab/pyigd/) if you want Python access to IGD files.

 ## Using the library

 Either copy the latest header file (`picovcf.hpp`) into your project directly, or make use of something like git submodules to include https://github.com/aprilweilab/picovcf.